theodoreOnzGit/fluid_mechanics_rust/src/lib/README.md

 1. Units of measure (uom)
 2. Peroxide
 3. Roots
+4. GeN-Foam and OpenFOAM

 They are released under Apache 2.0 and MIT (uom and peroxide) and roots is released under BSD 2 clause.
 The licensing notices is provided in the licensing file.

+This library is released as part of a larger thermal hydraulics library which has some code taken from GeN-Foam, an OpenFOAM derivative.
+OpenFOAM and GeN-Foam are released under GNU GPL v3.0.
+As I am reliant on these libraries under the GNU GPL v3.0 license, this software is also released under GNU GPL v3.0.

 ## Principles